 The Golden Rule is a Way of Life

-Of course, there are so many things we could talk about in regards to the Golden Rule.
+Of course, there are so many things we could talk about in regard to the Golden Rule.

 But this post is really a call to us all in the fundraising industry to work at raising donors in the same way we’d want someone to approach us.